zanppa/fg-haptic/README.md

 - ff-protocol.xml

-fg-haptic or fg-haptic.exe is the main program, which supports force feedback devices through SDL 1.3 library.
+fg-haptic or fg-haptic.exe is the main program, which supports force feedback devices through SDL 2 library.

-force-feedback.xml is a configuration utility which resides inside Flight Gear's data directory.
+force-feedback.xml is a configuration dialog which resides inside Flight Gear's data directory.

 force-feedback.nas is a wrapper between different flight